 The Democratic Republic of the Congo has long been afflicted by war and the aftermath thereof.
 As a result, dissension is a concept all too familiar, but not one that will linger unchallenged in the Church’s midst.
 Eraston Kighoma has been working to resolve conflict within his country by uniting and mobilizing local churches through the Center for Intercultural Missions and Research (CIMR), an organization that exists to equip the church body in the DRC for “missions in the context of war.”
 Such a substantial undertaking has required a tremendous amount of commitment, with minimal supporting funds.
-Nevertheless, Eraston and his family have been able to achieve incredible victories for the Kingdom of God.
+Nevertheless, Eraston and his family have been able to achieve incredible victories for the Kingdom of God through mobilization.
 “We can do great things together,” he says, “but not alone.”

 With more than 450 unreached tribes in the DRC, Eraston has made it his greatest ambition to invest in individuals around him, methodically mobilizing those who are closest to the unreached.
 After a time of significant prayer and substantial administrative planning, the CIMR launched a Missions Camp for their board members, in order to “build participant’s capacity in missions, and call them to action using their corporate work as a mission field.”
 The intent was to equip couples within their ministry to effectively bring the gospel to a country jaded by war.
 This initial training was the springboard that launched the CIMR into a season of visible harvest.
 After experiencing what could be achieved through their unity and recognizing the need for further mobilization education due to an influx of interested laborers, Eraston began contemplating the creation of a curriculum to educate more effective workers.
 After gathering together for a time of discussion and prayer, the CIMR decided to launch the School of Missions in order to further educate mobilizers.